-The Catlett Islands are one of the four reserve components of the Chesapeake Bay National Estuarine Research Reserve System in Virginia (CBNERRVA).
-NERRS is administered nationally by the National Oceanic and Atmospheric Administration (NOAA) for the primary purpose of addressing national estuarine research and management issues.
+Sweet Hall Marsh is one of the four components of the Chesapeake Bay National Estuarine Research Reserve System in Virginia (CBNERRVA).
+The National Estuarine Research Reserve System (NERRS) is administered nationally by the National Oceanic and Atmospheric Administration (NOAA) for the primary purpose of addressing research and management issues in coastal and estuarine environments across the United States.

-CBNERRVA is operated by the Virginia Institute of Marine Science (VIMS) within the College of William and Mary.
-Sites currently comprising CBNERRVA are Goodwin Islands, Catlett Islands, Taskinas Creek, and Sweet Hall Marsh.
-A small portion of Catlett Islands is owned (fee-simple) by VIMS, while the majority is privately owned.
-Resource management and public use at Catlett Islands is coordinated by the CBNERRVA program.
+CBNERRVA is administered by the Virginia Institute of Marine Science (VIMS) within the College of William and Mary.
+Reserve components currently comprising CBNERRVA are all within the York River watershed and include Goodwin Islands, Catlett Islands, Taskinas Creek, and Sweet Hall Marsh.
+Sweet Hall Marsh is privately owned and is the most upstream of the four Virginia reserves.
+Resource management and use of Sweet Hall Marsh is coordinated by CBNERRVA program staff and the landowners under written management agreements (Appendix A).